salesforce-ux/theo/CONTRIBUTING.md

 # Contributing Code

-External contributors will be required to sign a Contributor’s License Agreement.
+External contributors are required to sign a Contributor’s License Agreement.
 You will be prompted to sign it when you open a pull request.

 1. Create a new issue before starting your project so that we can keep track of what you are trying to add/fix.
 That way, we can also offer